axelarnetwork/cgp-spec/cgp-cosmwasm-v1.md

-## Cross-Chain Gateway Protocol EVM Spec
+## Cross-Chain Gateway Protocol Cosmwasm Spec

 #### Uniquely referencing a transaction on the source chain.